 Diet followed as per North Indian tradition is rich in ingredients that keep the body warm, help in lactation and also helps in digestion.

 Postnatal diet followed for postpartum care in North India:

 Below is a list of North Indian postnatal foods that I had after my delivery.

-The main reason new mom should drink water after delivery is because water is an important constituent of breast milk.
+The main reason new moms should drink water after delivery is that water is an important constituent of breast milk.
 So drink up plenty of water to increase milk flow and decrease dehydration due to breastfeeding.

 Drinking water also helps to reduce your chances of getting infected with a urinary tract infection.
 Intake of plenty of water also helps to keep your energy levels high.

-Ghee is added in almost every item prepared for post delivery – from laddus to rotis to homemade snacks.
+Ghee is added to almost every item prepared for post-delivery – from laddus to rotis to homemade snacks.

 Pure ghee is high in nutritional content and helps in the recovery of the mother’s body from the stress of pregnancy and childbirth.